For trustworthy, consumer-friendly regulation . . .

 -

-Require County Commission and/or Municipal reviews of major energy project placement
+Require County Commission and/or Municipal public reviews of major energy project placements

 -